A Peano natural number type and its primitive recursion scheme are defined:

 equal Z = prim True (\_ _ -> False) equal (S m) = prim False (\p _ -> equal m p)

-'s turn to be g
+Now it is equal's turn to be g and be converted.

-The recursion is also of the right form: we expect g m
+The recursion is also of the right form: we expect g m here,

-, which does occur now.
+which is equal m, which does occur now.
 (On the other hand,

-does not occur “otherwise”.)
+m does not occur “otherwise”.)
 So:

 equal Z = prim True (\_ _ -> False) equal (S m) = (\_ r -> prim False (\p _ -> r p)) m (equal m)⇒